-The state government may have specified exact rates for buying an unit of plasma or blood from blood banks, but several private hospitals in the city are openly flouting the rule by charging upto four times the amount from hapless relatives of patients
+The government may have specified exact rates for buying plasma or blood from blood banks, but several private hospitals are openly flouting the rule by charging up to four times the amount

 The state health ministry may have announced a set of norms to curb malpractices at blood banks and bring down the irregularities in the prices of blood bags, but investigations by sunday mid-day discovered that hapless patients are still being charged exorbitant rates for blood and it’s components.